smy1/swlab/python/README.md

         end = [238, 609],
         corr = [-1, 0.9])
 ```
-As should be obvious, the code above enters "None" for the variable "excel".
-Instead, the information saved in the Excel file (shown earlier) is now listed in the variables "children", "start", "end", and "corr", respectively.
+As should be obvious, the code above enters "None" for the parameter "excel".
+Instead, the information saved in the Excel file (shown earlier) is now passed as arguments to the parameters "children", "start", "end", and "corr", respectively.
 >[!TIP]
 >Manual input of information is alright when we have less than five child subfolders.
 When the number of subfolders is huge, it becomes difficult to keep track of which timing information refers to which subfolder because these variables are not visually aligned (I'm telling from experience).
 In such a case, I highly recommend using an Excel file.